credentials/credentials.github.io/protocols/irma-protocol.md

 # The protocol

 Below we specify the protocol and API endpoints of the `irma_api_server` for all three kinds of IRMA session: verification of attributes, issuance of attributes, and creation of attribute-based signatures.
 Instead of fully describe the more technical datatypes we sometimes link to their Java equvalent in the IRMA Java implementation, as in for example [`ProofD`](https://github.com/privacybydesign/irma_api_common/blob/master/src/main/java/org/irmacard/credentials/idemix/proofs/ProofD.java) for a disclosure proof.
+(Each of these messages have a corresponding struct in the IRMA Go implementation, i.e., in [`gabi`](https://github.com/mhe/gabi) or [`irmago`](https://github.com/privacybydesign/irmago)).

 ## Verification

-We first focus on the verification protocol between the `irma_api_server` and the client.
+We start with the verification protocol between the `irma_api_server` and the client.
 We first define a _disclosure proof request_ data type, that looks as follows.

 ~~~ json
 {